percona/everest-doc/docs/use/RestoreBackup.md

 To seamlessly resume PITR after a restore, make sure to run a new full backup.
 This new backup will serve as the starting point for oplog updates, ensuring the continuity and integrity of your data.

 ## Restore to a point-in-time recovery

+!!! warning
+    For PostgreSQL, point-in-time recovery (PITR) can get stuck in a **Restoring** state when you attempt to recover the database after the last transaction.
+See the [Limitation for PostgreSQL](../createBackups/EnablePITR.md#limitation) section for a workaround.

 To restore to a point-in-time recovery:
 {.power-number}